team-fenrir/terraform-provider-storagegrid/docs/resources/user.md

 - `disable` (Boolean) Set to true to disable the user account.
 Defaults to false.
 - `full_name` (String) The user's full name.
 If omitted, it defaults to the value of 'user_name'.
 - `member_of` (List of String) A list of group names that the user should be a member of.
 The groups must already exist.
+- `password` (String, Sensitive) The password for the user.
+This field is write-only and will not be read from the API.
+Setting this value will trigger a password update.
+Must be at least 8 characters long.
+Note: The password will be stored in plain text in the Terraform state file.

 ### Read-Only